The fiance visa UK requirements in 2024 are as follows:

 It is important to know all of the fiancé(e) visa requirements because if you do not meet all of them, your application will most likely be refused.

-It is important to ensure that you are fully aware of the fiance visa UK requirement in 2021 – hopefully this article helped!
+It is crucial to ensure that you are fully aware of the fiance visa UK requirement in 2024 – hopefully, this article helped.

-We are a fully regulated OISC immigration law firm and we provide two main services.
+We are a fully regulated OISC immigration law firm specialising in UK partner visas and provide two main services.

-Firstly, we provided full legal representation, where we will process your case from start to finish for £1,850.
-This service is provided by Ed Lowe who worked in the Home Office for 20+ years, with many of those years being a Senior Home Office executive.
+This service is primarily provided by Ed Lowe, who worked in the Home Office for 20+ years – with many of those years being as a Senior Home Office executive.

-Secondly, we provide a unique £285 DIY Application Pack where, after taking down your information, we will tailor make an application pack that consists of:
+Secondly, we provide a unique £435 DIY Application Pack where, after taking down your information, we will tailor-make an application pack that consists of the following:

-- A tailored document checklist(s) (which also identify the relevant document specific immigration rules);
+- A tailored document checklist(s) (which also identifies the relevant document-specific immigration rules);

 - General email support.

-Since the feedback has been so overwhelmingly positive (the reviews of which can be seen on the DIY Application Pack page), we offer a 100% money back guarantee.
+Since the feedback has been overwhelmingly positive (the reviews of which can be seen on the DIY Application Pack page), we offer a 100% money-back guarantee.